ThreeCatsLoveFish/Duality/README.md

 ### File Structure
 ```
+|- README.md
+|- ChangeLog.md
+|- LICENSE
+|- src
    |- Main.elm
    |- Components
       |- Structure.elm
       |- Init.elm
       |- View.elm
       |- Update.elm
    |- ...
+|- ...
 ```

 ### Usage
+1. User should press **ENTER** to (re)start the game.
+1. Press the left or right direction button to move the board.
+1. Enjoy it!

 ### Functions
 1. The **start** and **end** UI.
-1. The ball can bounce between walls, and the board that users control.
+1. The ball can bounce between walls and the board that users control.
 1. Board can move left and right, and won't go beyond the walls.
+1. The bricks exist and will be broken.